General Data Protection Regulation (GDPR)

 All data protection work in one module

-Data protection you can demonstrate
+A GDPR platform you can demonstrate

 Six areas for complete compliance